 We anticipate an increase in TECFIDERA demand in rest of world in 2020, compared to 2019, notwithstanding the increasing competition from additional treatments for MS and potential disruptions from the COVID-19 pandemic.
-We expect volume growth in our rest of world markets to offset volume declines in the U.S in 2020.
-Due to the COVID-19 pandemic, we may experience variability in sales between quarters within the year.
+We expect volume growth in our rest of world markets to offset volume declines in the U.S in 2020, assuming no generic TECFIDERA competition in the U.S. Due to the COVID-19 pandemic, we may experience variability in sales between quarters within the year.